 Mary: – Has stopped falling out of bed, therefore reducing the risk of injuries associated with bed falls.

-Carers: – The mattress platform height of 25″ enables the caregivers to carry out care tasks safely at an appropriate height.
+Carers: – The mattress platform height of 640 mm enables the carers to carry out care tasks safely at an appropriate height.

 Family: – The family report that they are more relaxed and experience less disrupted sleep, as they feel reassured that Mary is not at risk of bed falls and injuries.

 Paramedics: – Mary no longer requires paramedic intervention as she remains safely in bed.

 “I am used to the bed and feel safer near to the floor.”